hu-macsy/lama_old/doc/user_guide/source/lecture/task_4.rst

 ====================================================

 LAMA offers different solvers for equation systems, e.g. Jacobi, AMG, or SOR.
-Using one of these LAMA-Solvers is a alternative instead of integrating a self-provided implementation.
+Using one of these LAMA-Solvers is an alternative to integrating a self-provided implementation.
 To demonstrate the use of a LAMA-Solver, you can see an example in the appropriated solution of task 2.
-You can use either the LAMA provided CG-Solver or the one you have created in Task 2 to solve the equation system in parallel.
-LAMA provides the concept of Communicators and Distributions, through the classes Communicator and Distribution, to handle the complexity of distributed memory parallelism.
+You can either use the LAMA provided CG-Solver or the one you have created in Task 2 to solve the equation system in parallel.
+LAMA provides the concept of Communicators and Distributions to handle the complexity of distributed memory parallelism through the classes Communicator and Distribution.

 Our next exercise is to run a CG-Solver MPI parallel.
 To run a program parallel, we need to create an object of type CommunicatorPtr to get access to a parallel